eyvmal/BrannTicketCounter/README.md

 # BrannTicketCounter
-This python script will NOT help buy you tickets.
+This python script will NOT buy you any tickets.
-It's made for getting information about ticket sales and posting it to Twitter.
+It's made for gathering information about ticket sales and posting it to Twitter.

+The program counts available tickets to all upcoming matches.
+It will automatically exclude all standing sections when it's a UEFA match as they are prohibited.

+It's not possible to calculate how many tickets are sold in the standing sections.
+"Store Stå" is therefore calculated based on the % of the "Frydenbø"-sections total sales.
+For example if "Frydenbø" is 50% sold out, the script will add 50% of the capacity of "Store Stå" to the tickets sold.

+I'm not yet sure how to add the same for the standing sections on the "Fjordkraft"-section.
+I'll have to do some testing.

-# Installation
+# Installation and setup
 To set it up you'll have to add your own keys and tokens if you want it to create Twitter posts.